funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 The for-loop works with diagonal matrix and multiplying two diagonal matrices is `O(n)` (multiple corresponding diagonal elements).
 Thus the time complexity of the for-loop is O(D*n).
 Overall time complexity is `O(n^3 + D*n)` which is better than `O(D*n^3)` of the exponentiating approach above.<br/><br/>
 Again this approach is useful when we have many queries for different source nodes for same degree D as each query can be served in `O(1)` time complexity.<br/><br/>
 <br/><br/>
+The codes in Python and some of the methods are compiled with cython/C++ at the following repository: [matgraph](https://github.com/funktor/matgraph)